a4lg/ffuzzy/ffuzzy/src/_docs/planned_changes.md

 can be a problem for some use cases.

+## Removal (for other reasons)

+[`crate::FuzzyHashData::IS_NORMALIZED_FORM`] and
+[`crate::FuzzyHashData::IS_LONG_FORM`] will be removed because of consistency issues on the new trait-based design (it's easy to keep those but traits will not have easy access to them) and because we have alternative workarounds.

 ## Going to be Private: Internal Hashes / Comparison Structures

 They were useful to experiment with ssdeep internals but we could not justify